What to do in the garden in March

 Plant snow drops for Next Year

-If this winter you enjoyed an inspiring snow drop walk, March is a good time to plant snowdrops because you can buy them" in the green".
-The easiest way to establish snowdrops is to plant them "in the green" which is as small plants, not bulbs.
-It can be harder to get snowdrops established from bulbs so better to buy plants now and plant in clumps.
-Snowdrops are a woodland plant, which means they dislike too much sun and are best planted in an area which gets some shade close or under a shrub.
+If this winter you enjoyed an inspiring snowdrop walk, March is a good time to plant snowdrops because you can buy them" in the green".
+This is the easiest way to establish snowdrops, "in the green" as small plants, not bulbs.
+It can be harder to get snowdrops established from bulbs, so better to buy plants now and plant in clumps.
+Snowdrops are a woodland plant, which means they dislike too much sun and are best planted in an area which gets some shade, or under a shrub.

 Scented Narcissus